David's How-Tos

 Overview of Operating Systems

-There are many operating systems to choose from.
-I've been creating a quick overview of some of the most popular desktop or server operating systems.
+Which operating systems are the best?
+I've created a quick overview of some of the most popular desktop and server operating systems.
 My recommendations are included.

 My Favorite Software

-Everyone has a preference for choosing an operating system and installing specific applications in it.
+Everyone has their favorite operating system and applications.
 My preferences are listed on this page:

 List of Useful Software

 The list may not be complete or up to date because every piece of software has its bugs and problems, and the quality can change from version to version.
-The best example is Windows 10, which followed pretty well made Windows 8.
-It was so unreliable and contained so many bugs that I have been using only Fedora since then.
+The best example is Windows 10.
+It was so unreliable and contained so many bugs that I switched to using Fedora Linux instead and never looked back.